flipcoder/textbeat/README.md

 Not everything is listed here because I just started this project.
 More to come soon!

-Things I'm adding soon:
+Things I'm planning on adding soon:

 ```
+- Improved chord interpretation
+- MIDI input/output
-- Output to MIDI file
+- MIDI stabilization
-- A better scheduler to increase timing consistency
+- Headless VST rack integration
-- Csound integration
+- Csound, Sonic Pi, libgme (chiptune lib) integration
-    - Csound is decent for dabbling around when wanting somethnig better than GM
-    - This is a good one because it doesn't require vsts and we can throw in our own instrument presets
 - Text-to-speech and singing (Espeak/Festival)
-    - I added this but had issues with timing and playback device issues
-    - Once I fix, I'll add it back in
-- Improved chord interpretation
 ```

 Features I'm adding eventually:

 ```
-- A way to display midi controller -> commands
-- Midi controller recording to a track or file position
-- Chord analysis
-- (And finally...)
-Recording and encoding audio output of a project
+- Recording and encoding audio output of a project
+- Midi controller input and recording
+- Midi input chord analysis
 ```

-I eventually will rewrite this in C++ to achieve better speed.
+I may eventually rewrite this in C++ to achieve better speed.
-Until then, I'll make use of python's multiprocessing and possibly separate processes to achieve as much as I can do for timing critical stuff.
+I'll make use of python's multiprocessing and possibly separate processes to achieve as much as I can do for timing critical stuff.

 >:)